-4. Have you passed the PRAXIS exam: Yes \Box No \Box

-- a.
-If yes, what was the academic term and year of completion: Click here to enter text. - b.
-If no, during which academic term and year do you anticipate taking the PRAXIS: Click here to enter text. - 5.
-Have you successfully completed your Comprehensive Exams: Yes \Box No \Box - a.
-If yes, what was the academic term and year of completion: Click here to enter text. - b.
-If no, during which academic term and year do you anticipate taking the Comprehensive Exams: Click here to enter text. - 6.
-Have you formed your Dissertation Advisory Committee: Yes \Box No \Box - a.
+4. Have you passed the PRAXIS exam: Yes \square No \square a.
+If yes, what was the academic term and year of completion: Click here to enter text. b.
+If no, during which academic term and year do you anticipate taking the PRAXIS: Click here to enter text.
+5. Have you successfully completed your Comprehensive Exams: Yes \Box No \Box a.
+If yes, what was the academic term and year of completion: Click here to enter text. b.
+If no, during which academic term and year do you anticipate taking the Comprehensive Exams: Click here to enter text.
+6. Have you formed your Dissertation Advisory Committee: Yes \Box No \Box 0. a.
 If yes, please list the members of your Dissertation Advisory Committee: Click here to enter text.
-(Chairperson) - Click here to enter text.
-(Member) - Click here to enter text.
-(Member) - Click here to enter text.
-(Member) - b.
-What is your dissertation topic or title: Click here to enter text. - 7.
-If your dissertation has been completed: - a.
-When did you deposit your dissertation (semester and year): Click here to enter text. - b.
-Was your dissertation accepted for publication: Yes \Box No \Box - c.
+(Chairperson) Click here to enter text.
+(Member) Click here to enter text.
+(Member) Click here to enter text.
+(Member) b.
+What is your dissertation topic or title: Click here to enter text.
+7. If your dissertation has been completed: a.
+When did you deposit your dissertation (semester and year): Click here to enter text. b.
+Was your dissertation accepted for publication: Yes \square No \square c.
 If, yes please include the APA style citations for the reference(s): Click here to enter text.
+Place ment Information: Have you completed Community Practicum: Yes \square No \square a.
+If yes, what term and year did you complete the practicum: Click here to enter text. i.
+Where did you complete your practicum: Click here to enter text. ii.
+What is your practicum supervisor's name, certified or licensed, and contact number: Click here to enter text. iii.
+Please include the number of Intervention hours you completed at your practicum: Click here to enter text. iv.
+Please include the number of Assessment hours you completed at your practicum: Click here to enter text. v.
+Please include the number of Consultation hours you completed at your practicum: Click here to enter text. vi.
+Please include the number of Counseling hours you completed at your practicum: Click here to enter text. vii.
+Please include the number of Support hours (e.g., report writing, file review notes) you completed at your practicum: Click here to enter text. viii.
+Please include the number of Supervision hours you completed at your practicum: Click here to enter text.
+2. Have you completed School Practicum: Yes \square No \square a.
+If yes, what term and year did you complete the practicum: Click here to enter text. i.
+Where did you complete your practicum: Click here to enter text.